Powered by OpenAIRE graph

 Abstract

 High-dimensional systems that have a low-dimensional dominant behavior allow for model reduction and simplified analysis.
 We use differential analysis to formalize this important concept in a nonlinear setting.
 We show that dominance can be studied through linear dissipation inequalities and an interconnection theory that closely mimics the classical analysis of stability by means of dissipativity theory.
-In this approach, stability is seen as the limiting situation where the dominant behavior is 0-dimensional.
+In this approach, stability is seen as the particular situation where the dominant behavior is 0-dimensional.
 The generalization opens novel tractable avenues to study multistability through 1-dominance and limit cycle oscillations through 2-dominance.

 Keywords